julian-8897/julian-8897/README.md

 # About Me

-I am a PhD student at the University of Surrey working on *Machine Learning for Dynamical Systems* in Astrophysics.
-My research focuses on developing neural methods as surrogate models for complex gravitational dynamics, particularly N-body simulations of galaxy mergers and dynamics of supermassive black hole binaries.
+I'm a PhD student at the **University of Surrey** working on *Machine Learning for Dynamical Systems* in Astrophysics.
+My research focuses on developing neural surrogate models for complex gravitational dynamics — including N-body simulations of galaxy mergers and supermassive black hole binary evolution.

+Beyond that, I'm broadly interested in **Scientific Machine Learning** and its foundations: learning solution operators for PDEs, physics-informed methods, and the emerging space of **scientific foundation models**.
 ---

 ## Research Interests